isomerpages/scamshield/_setup-guide/Setup ScamShield Android.md

 #### Done!

-If you come across further scam messages, you can report them using Scamshield’s in-app reporting function.
+If you come across other scam messages, you can report them using Scamshield’s in-app reporting function.

 <img src="/images/Report%20-%20Call.png" style="width:30%">